pinnluva/solana-ai-agents/README.md

 ## Funding

-If you wanna give back any tokens or donations to the OSS community -- The Public JLB AI Agents Treasury Address:
+If you wanna give back any tokens or donations to the OSS community -- The Public JLB AI Agent Treasury Address:

 ## Security